bitrise-io/devcenter/_articles/en/steps-and-workflows/adding-removing-steps.md

     weight: 3

 ---
-Steps can be added or removed any time from the Workflow Editor - all it takes is a couple of clicks.
+Steps can be added or removed any time from the Workflow Editor: all it takes is a couple of clicks.

 ## Adding a new Step